List of locations in the Degrassi franchise: Degrassi Community School

 Degrassi Community School is a fictional high school in Degrassi: The Next Generation and the titular academy primarily associated with it.
-It consists of students from grade 7 through grade 12 and its student body is made up of many cultures and backgrounds, paralleling and reflecting the multiculturalism associated with Toronto.
+It consists of students from grade 7 through grade 12 and its student body is made up of students from many cultures and backgrounds, paralleling and reflecting the multiculturalism associated with Toronto.
 The school originally was a junior high, housing grades 7–8.
-In season two, the school took on high school students after the neighboring high school shut down (mainly so that the characters could all attend the same school) and housed grades 7–12 for four years before dropping grades 7-8 and becoming a high school.
+In season two, the school took on high school students after the neighbouring high school shut down (mainly so that the characters could all attend the same school) and housed grades 7–12 for four years before dropping grades 7–8 and becoming a high school.
 However, this is not a real school; the set is a warehouse sized studio made to look like one at Epitome's studios.
 After season 4, there have been no characters on the show, minor or major, in grades 7 or 8.
-In season 10 a school uniform is instituted, the shirts are colour-coded by grade.
+In season 10 a school uniform is instituted and the shirts are colour-coded by grade.
 This is dropped in season 12.

 History

 Founded in 1986 as Degrassi Junior High School, the facility is believed to be the same facility used in Degrassi Junior High and Degrassi High.
 In 1989, it combined with a high school, and became Degrassi High.
-The school was remodeled and renamed to "Degrassi Community School" for the school year starting in September 2001, and played host to the 1991 Ten Year High School Reunion shortly thereafter.
+The school was remodelled and renamed to "Degrassi Community School" for the school year starting in September 2001, and played host to the 1991 Ten Year High School Reunion shortly thereafter.

-In 2001, the school held its first nighttime dance entitled "Starlight, Starbright".
+In 2001, the school held its first nighttime dance entitled "Starlight, Starbright."

-At the start of season 7, Degrassi Community School merged with rival school, Lakehurst High School, causing much friction between both schools, much of which had to do with the recent death of Degrassi student J.T.
+At the start of season 7, Degrassi Community School merged with rival school, Lakehurst High School, causing much friction between both schools, much of which had to do with the recent stabbing and death of Degrassi student J.T.
 Yorke.
-The rivalry resulted in many fights and hatred between the students.
+The rivalry resulted in many fights and animosity between the students.

 Academics

 Media Immersion Program

-One of the most distinctive programs featured in the Degrassi Community School, is its Media Immersion Program (taught by Mr. Simpson up to season 9 and Mrs Oh until Season 14, it is held in the computer lab).
+One of the most distinctive programs featured in the Degrassi Community School, is its Media Immersion program (taught by Mr. Simpson up to season 9 and Mrs. Oh until Season 14.
+It is held in the computer lab).
 The program features high speed computers with internet access (via ADSL as of 2001) and other educational programs.
 It also features the most up to date media software programs, all part of the new renovation planned by Mr. Raditch, "proudly bringing Degrassi to the 21st Century".

-The computer lab uses a network, notably using a system called "D-Mail", where students may instant message each other, and send e-mails.
+The computer lab uses a network, notably using a system called "D-Mail," where students may instant message each other, and send e-mails.

 Eighteen new computers were provided by the television program NaK, News About Kids, in exchange for showing their morning broadcasts.
 Though biased and a source for propaganda which also promotes certain commercial products, the NaK broadcasts were consented to be shown by a vote of parents of the Degrassi students.